nanoporetech/duplex-tools/fillet.md

 ![Oxford Nanopore Technologies logo](https://github.com/nanoporetech/medaka/raw/master/images/ONT_logo_590x106.png)

-# Read Fillet
+# Introduction

-Read fillet is a simple utility for splitting Oxford Nanopore Sequencing reads based on knowledge of adapter sequences.
+`duplex_tools split_on_adapter` is a tool for splitting Oxford Nanopore Sequencing reads based on knowledge of adapter sequences.
 Its primary use case is for splitting chimeric reads into their component sub-reads.

 ## Installation

-Read Fillet can be installed from PyPI with:
+`split_on_adapter` is included when performing the installation of duplex-tools from PyPI with:

-    pip install read_fillet
+    pip install duplex-tools

 ## Usage

-Read Fillet is run simply with:
+Run it like this:

-    read_fillet <fastq_directory>
+    duplex_tools split_on_adapter <fastq_directory>

 To see more options run:

-    read_fillet --help
+    duplex_tools split_on_adapter --help

 For each input fastq file found in the input directory, a file with an additional `_split` suffix will be output into the output directory, controlled